Gatoke/offers/README.md

 > - scheduler lock (for multiple instances of the application)
 > - provide better Name validation: special characters (, . : " ' -), whitespaces before and after
 > - dockerfile & docker-compose for the application
-> - event bus connected to database (retriggering events)
+> - admin panel for event processor / manual retrigger / delete
+> - run all failed events on startup

 ----